lilak-project/lkmini/examples/beampid/README.md

 2. Click **"1 List files"** to scan the current directory and its subdirectories for files that match the `file_format` pattern defined in `config.mac`.
 3. Click **"2 Select file"**, then type a file index number into the input box at the top and press **Enter**.
 4. Continue the same workflow as in Method 1 (steps 4–6).
 After finishing one run, return to step 3 to select another file and repeat the analysis.

 ---

+## Count Calibration (Testing)

+- If you want to correct for the difference between the raw histogram counts and the fitted counts, you can use the calibration feature.
+The calibration procedure estimates the systematic trend in the count differences between the data and the fit.
+After calibration, the fitted yields are adjusted by the derived percentage correction.

+- Before running Steps 4 in Method 1, first select the major peaks using **"4 Select centers"**, then click **"6 Calibration"**, and finally run **"7 Fit total"**.

+- Calibration only needs to be performed once, and the resulting correction will be applied automatically to the subsequent fits.

+---